 Recommended for PhD candidates in their third or fourth year.

-A draft of your research idea (one page max) must be submitted by the end of 11 Oct 2018.
+A draft of your research idea (one page max) must be submitted to Canvas by the end of 11 Oct 2018.
 Based on this draft, a mentor from a relevant department is appointed.

 Five course days (29 – 31 Oct and 28–29 Nov 2018):

-Three days of theory and small exercises, followed by two weeks of individual work.
-Two days are spent on presentations (see below, note that this is the 2017 version).
+Three days of theory and small exercises, followed by one month of individual work.
+Two days are spent on presentations (see schedule below, note that this is the 2017 version).

 Use what you have learned the first days of the course to make the backbone of your proposal.
-Take a look at the proposals that were distributed via Fronter, and see how they are structured (e.g. EU vs. RCN).
+Take a look at the proposals that are found at Canvas, and see how they are structured (e.g. EU vs. RCN).
 When you have a reasonable draft, you may send it to your mentor and ask for input and suggestions.
 If you need a personal meeting, ask your mentor if she or he has time for that.
 Make sure your mentor is given enough time to give feedback to your proposal before the presentation!

 Explain the contents of your proposal to your fellow students and the lecturers and get instant feedback.
 Each presentation will be 10 minutes + ten minutes discussion.
 Try to keep the number of slides to less than six.
 ‘Objectives’ and ‘Impact’ are among the most important parts, ‘Methods’ less important.